xzinc/speedy/README.md

 <hr>

-# I SUGGEST YOU TO USE IT'S PRO VERSION WITH BETER FEATURES [CLICK HERE](https://github.com/code-x-mania/filestreambotpro)
+## I SUGGEST YOU TO REFORK THIS REPO IF YOU HAD FORKED BEFORE 30TH NOVEMBER AS I HAVE MADE MAJOR CHANGES TO IT
-## 🍁 About This Bot :
+# 🍁 About This Bot :

 ![streaming-Professional-live_1](https://user-images.githubusercontent.com/88939380/137127129-a86fc939-2931-4c66-b6f6-b57711a9eab7.png)